 What can you do with an environmental science degree?

-As an environmental science major, you’ll learn how to understand the world through science, and discover ways that science and innovation can solve pressing environmental problems.
-With a concentration in water resources, you’ll be especially prepared for careers and graduate study related to physical hydrology, stream restoration, aquatic ecology, water policy, and other aspects of water resource management and governance.
+As an environmental science major, you’ll learn how to understand the world through science and discover ways that science and innovation can solve pressing environmental problems.
+With a concentration in water resources, you’ll be specially prepared for careers and graduate studies related to physical hydrology, stream restoration, aquatic ecology, water policy, and other aspects of water resource management and governance.
 Completing this concentration will also satisfy the education requirements for the Hydrology Series (1315) and Hydrologic Technician Series (1316) civil service qualifications.

 Why employers choose UM environmental science and sustainability graduates

 - Extensive hands-on, field-based training that develops practical job skills.

 - Specialization through concentrations that address current and emerging issues.